Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Professional Learning Academy Course

-Differentiated Instruction: Doable DI (formerly known as Meeting Students Where They Are and Strategies for Growth - LEVEL 2)
+*Note: This workshop was formerly known as Meeting Students Where They Are and Strategies for Growth.

 In today’s educational world, homework is a concept that inspires many different opinions.
 What can educators do to make the homework assigned to students valuable?
 This workshop will look at research around designing effective homework, as well as tools that can be utilized to create assignments that will be beneficial and engaging for students.